 What does it mean for a society to come to terms with mass atrocities, such as genocide and ethnic cleansing?
 How can the rule of law be re-established in a country shattered by wide-scale violence?
 What are the legal obligations and standards relevant to societies trying to turn the page on a history of political violence?
 How can the competing demands of peace and justice be balanced in the aftermath of such traumatic events?
 What can realistically be expected from measures such as trials, truth commissions, reparation programmes and institutional reform?

 Based in the heart of International Geneva, this innovative master’s programme makes connections between academic excellence and practical expertise.
-Designed as a gateway to careers in the growing transitional justice sector, it focuses on developing practical skills through a year of clinical work and internships in Geneva and beyond.
+Designed as a gateway to careers in the growing transitional justice sector, it focuses on developing practical skills through a year of clinical work and research internships in Geneva and beyond.

 The Geneva Academy is uniquely positioned, with its proximity to the United Nations and other international bodies in Geneva, its expert faculty and its highly motivated, extraordinarily diverse, and very stimulating student body.
 It is extremely fulfilling to be part of it.